-- LO\GRID: Sets the name of the grid files that are generated at the end of each iteration.
+- NLO_ITERATIONS: Analogous to LO_ITERATIONS, but for the real emission part of an NLO calculation.
+Since the corresponding phase-space is different from the LO configuration, a second independent MC integration has to be performed.
+Default is 4. - LO_POINTS: Determines the number of phase-space points that are generated in each iteration.
+In the last iteration there are 2^N points, where $N=\text{LO_POINTS}$.
+In each previous iteration, the number of points is half the value of the following one.
+Example: For 4 iterations (LO_ITERATIONS = 4) and LO_POINTS = 20, there are 2^{17} generated points in the first, 2^{18} in the second, 2^{19} in the third and $2^{20}\approx 10^6$ in the last iteration17.
+Default is N=20. - NLO_POINTS: Similar to LO_POINTS, but for the real emission part of an NLO calculation.
+Default is 20. - LO_GRID: Sets the name of the grid files that are generated at the end of each iteration.
 Choosing name as the input parameter, in each iteration X a grid file name.out.X will be produced in the working directory.
 If a grid file name is already present in the input directory (specified by --input=INPUT), the program reads in this file when executed.
-Note that optimised grids for all processes (using the standard cuts given in the regress files) are provided on the VBFNLO webpage. - FLOOP\GRID: Similar to LO\GRID, but for the gluon induced fermion loop contributions (the kinematics of which can differ significantly from the LO kinematics).
-The number of iterations used is given by LO\ITERATIONS and the number of points used is LO\POINTS-8. - NLO\GRID: Similar to LO\GRID, but for the real emission part of an NLO calculation. - PHTN\GRID: Similar to NLO\GRID, but for the real photon emission part of an NLO electroweak calculation. - NLO\SWITCH: Switch for the NLO part of a process, if available.
+Note that optimised grids for all processes (using the standard cuts given in the regress files) are provided on the VBFNLO webpage. - FLOOP_GRID: Similar to LO_GRID, but for the gluon induced fermion loop contributions (the kinematics of which can differ significantly from the LO kinematics).
+The number of iterations used is given by LO_ITERATIONS and the number of points used is LO_POINTS-8. - NLO_GRID: Similar to LO_GRID, but for the real emission part of an NLO calculation. - PHTN_GRID: Similar to NLO_GRID, but for the real photon emission part of an NLO electroweak calculation. - NLO_SWITCH: Switch for the NLO part of a process, if available.
 If set to true, cross sections and histograms are calculated to NLO QCD accuracy.
-Default is set to false. - EWCOR\SWITCH: Switch for the electroweak corrections (note that this is only available for VBF Higgs boson production).
+Default is set to false. - EWCOR_SWITCH: Switch for the electroweak corrections (note that this is only available for VBF Higgs boson production).
 If set to true, cross sections and histograms are calculated to NLO electroweak accuracy.
 This option can only be used if LOOP-TOOLS was enabled at compilation.
 Default is set to false. - FERMIONLOOP: Flag for the gluon-induced fermionic loop processes, such as $gg \rightarrow WW$ (currently only available for neutral diboson processes in the ranges 300-370 and 4300-4370).
 The options are: - 0 switches off these processes - 1 includes only the box contribution - 2 includes only diagrams via an s-channel Higgs resonance - 3 includes both contributions including interference effects.